-CW: Understanding artemisinin resistance both in terms of how far it has spread across South East Asia at the moment, and what the mechanism is, is fundamental to understanding how to treat patients, how to treat populations and how to eliminate malaria, which is a new goal that has been promoted by funding bodies and governments across the region.
+CW: Understanding artemisinin resistance both in terms of how far it has spread across Southeast Asia at the moment, and what the mechanism is, is fundamental to understanding how to treat patients, how to treat populations and how to eliminate malaria, which is a new goal that has been promoted by funding bodies and governments across the region.
 I think the main issue is how do we manage malaria over the next 20-30 years if we don’t understand why parasites respond well or poorly to artemisinins?
 That is going to be very hard.

 Q: How does your research fit into translational medicine within the department?

-CW: I think continuing on that idea of elimination, which is the new goal for control of malaria in South East Asia, and having the means to be able to look at how artemisinins are operating in remote areas, is the biggest advance in the last year.
-We can take some blood that has been stored on a piece of paper and bring it to a central lab, and using a fairly simple forensic technique which is the polymerase chain reaction (PCR), we can actually determine where parasites from rather remote areas - for example in Myanmar, where some areas are very difficult to access with normal clinical studies - are resistant to artemisinins.
-I think that is having a big effect in terms of control programmes, in choosing how they treat Malaria.
+CW: I think continuing on that idea of elimination, which is the new goal for control of malaria in Southeast Asia, and having the means to be able to look at how artemisinins are operating in remote areas, is the biggest advance in the last year.
+We can take some blood that has been stored on a piece of paper and bring it to a central lab, and using a fairly simple forensic technique which is the polymerase chain reaction (PCR), we can actually determine whether parasites from rather remote areas - for example in Myanmar, where some areas are very difficult to access with normal clinical studies - are resistant to artemisinins.
+I think that is having a big effect in terms of control programmes, in choosing how they treat malaria.
 We are also seeing lots of effects in terms of how people do science.
 We work with students and researchers from areas in Myanmar and in other emerging countries in terms of economies, and they are now able to understand what is happening in their country, in a way that was just not possible two or three years ago.